R&D Pipeline

 CAM2043

-CAM2043 is a long-acting subcutaneous treprostinil depot formulation developed for the treatment of pulmonary arterial hypertension and Raynaud’s phenomenon secondary to systemic sclerosis.
-The product candidate is based on Camurus' proprietary FluidCrystal® injection depot technology and intended for weekly self-administration.
+CAM2043 is a long-acting subcutaneous treprostinil depot being developed for the treatment of pulmonary arterial hypertension.
+The product candidate is based on Camurus’ proprietary FluidCrystal® technology for weekly self-administration.

-The product candidate has been evaluated in a completed Phase 1 study assessing pharmacokinetics, safety and tolerability of once-weekly subcutaneous injections of CAM2043.
+CAM2043 has been evaluated in a Phase 1 study assessing pharmacokinetics, safety and tolerability of once-weekly subcutaneous injections.